Legal Help For Low-Income Single Mothers

 What They Do:

-Family law cases, federal housing subsidies cases, debt relief programs, and government benefit disputes are all covered by LSC’s free Legal Aid Program.
+Family law cases, federal housing subsidy cases, debt relief programs, and government benefit disputes are all covered by LSC’s free Legal Aid Program.

 Who Qualifies?